JuliaParallel/DeploymentsOnHPC/README.md

 # A Collection of Julia Deployments on HPC Systems

-A collection of module-centric Julia deployments on HPC systems.
+This is a collection of module-centric Julia deployments on HPC systems.
+A common challenge faced by software deployments on shared systems is interacting with other installed system software.
+Most HPC systems therefore come with an environment modules system -- which is the preferred way to manage HPC software environments.
+This repo shows how templated environment modules and settings files can be used to install and manage Julia on a shared file systems.

-## How to use this Repository
+## Objectives, Challenges, and how to use this Repository

-Resuirements:
+The environment modules on HPC systems can be very complex, often presenting users with different choices in toolchains and versions.
+A common example is that users can select different MPI implementations, and different GPU runtime versions.
+This can lead to a combinatorial explosion of different system dependencies.

+Hence the solution presented here is to "tie" the Julia configuration into the environment module system.

+Requirements:
 1. [Lua](https://www.lua.org/download.html) and
    [luaposix](https://github.com/luaposix/luaposix)
 2. [Lmod](https://lmod.readthedocs.io/en/latest/030_installing.html) or